 Things that are not worth doing are things like store cards.
 Don’t get in debt just to save a few quid.
 There are other ways.

-Another lesser-known way to get a discount is to see if that shop has a Facebook group.
+Another lesser known way to get a discount is to see if that shop has a Facebook group.
 Some shops have a special Facebook group for their shoppers and offer a discount code for the members.
 Again a quick Facebook search might get you 10+% off.

 Think about how you can save money through your choice of payment.
 If you are using gift vouchers as above then great.
 If you are not then your choice of payment could make the item more or less expensive.

 What do I mean?
 Well if you are buying the item on a credit card that you DO NOT pay off each month then you will be paying interest on that item.
 Or if buying that item takes you deeper into your overdraft then you will be paying interest on that item.
-Most people don’t factor this in but it will make that shopping trip more expensive.
+Most people won’t factor this in but it will make that shopping trip more expensive.

 Paying cash will mean that you buy the item at face value.
 But if you are clever you can use your payment method to save you even more money.

 Mr Pennies and I have an American Express credit card that pays us cashback on the majority of our purchases.
 We pay this off in full every month so never pay any interest.
 And we get to pocket our cashback once a year.
 This means that we save approximately 1% on the cost of any item we buy using that card.
 Every year we have had that card we have received about £200 back.
 Not to be sniffed at eh?
-I’ll write in more detail about this later so be on the lookout.
+I’ll write in more detail about this later so be on the look out.

 Loyalty cards are another fantastic way to save money.
 My favourites are my Tesco Clubcard and my Nandos card.
 But I would say sign up for them all.
 Even if it takes you years to accumulate the rewards you still eventually get free stuff.
 I love free stuff.